Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Method

 The action-value function of a policy $\pi$ is defined as $Q^\pi(s,a) := \mathbb{E} \left[ \sum_{t=0}^{\infty} \gamma^t r(s_t, a_t) \middle| s_0 = s, a_0 = a, a_t \sim \pi(\cdot|s_t), s_{t+1} \sim P(\cdot|s_t, a_t) \right].$ Let $\mathcal{T}^\pi$ be the Bellman operator for policy $\pi$, defined as \( \mathcal{T}^\pi Q(s,a) := r(s,a) + \gamma \mathbb{E}_{s' \sim P(\cdot|s,a), a' \sim \pi(\cdot|s')} \left[ Q(s',a') \right]. \) We define the optimal Bellman operator $\mathcal{T}$, \( \mathcal{T} Q(s,a) := r(s,a) + \gamma \mathbb{E}_{s' \sim P(\cdot|s,a)} \left[ \max_{a'} Q(s',a') \right]. \) The fixed point of the optimal Bellman operator is $\mathcal{T} Q^* = Q^*$.

 The Approximate Policy Iteration (API) framework is a generalization of classical policy iteration that accommodates function approximation and inexact updates.
 It serves as a foundational tool for analyzing practical reinforcement learning algorithms including actor-critic and deep RL methods.
 The API algorithm alternates between two stages.
 At iteration $k$, the algorithm performs two algorithmic steps. $(i)$ \textit{Policy Evaluation:} Given policy $\pi_k$, compute an approximate estimate $\widehat{Q}_k$ of its action-value function $Q^{\pi_k}$, $(ii)$ \textit{Policy Improvement:} Update the policy to $\pi_{k+1}$, which is greedy or approximately greedy with respect to $\widehat{Q}_k$.
-In the context of CRL, API provides a natural structure to analyze how sequentially adapted policies over interpolated curriculum distributions evolve toward the optimal policy and influence the final policy $\pi_K$.
+In the context of CRL, API offers a natural framework to study how sequentially adapted policies, defined over interpolated curriculum distributions, evolve toward the optimal policy and shape the final policy $\pi_K$.

 We adopt the following API assumptions from~\cite{chen2022approximate,scherrer2014approximate}, adapted to the curriculum setting.
 Let $Q_k := Q^{\pi_k}$ be the action-value function for the policy $\pi_k$ at curriculum $k$.